 The Flight Control Team

 The Aeolus Flight Control Team operates from a Dedicated Control Room located at ESOC.

 The Aeolus team is responsible for command and control, on-board software maintenance and mission planning, as well as interfacing with other ground segment teams.
 As with all satellites operated from ESOC, specialists from other support teams including Flight Dynamics, Ground Facilities and Software Support contribute to the mission on a daily basis.

 The main aim of the mission is to further our knowledge of the Earth's atmosphere and weather systems.

 By recording and monitoring the weather in different parts of the world, Aeolus allows scientists to build complex models of our environment, which can then be used to help predict how that environment will behave in the future.

 The Aeolus satellite carries one large instrument, the Atmospheric Laser Doppler Instrument (ALADIN), which probes the lowermost 30 km of the atmosphere from 320 km above the Earth's surface.
-The satellite creates the first-ever series of consistent global wind profiles (about 120 per hour), giving meteorologists better information with which to predict weather.
-From orbit, Aeolus is able to provide wind profiles for the entire planet, including remote areas lacking ground-based weather stations.
+The satellite creates the first-ever series of consistent global wind profiles giving meteorologists better information with which to predict weather.
+From orbit, Aeolus is able to provide global wind profiles, including remote areas lacking ground-based weather stations.

 The concept for control of the Aeolus mission is based on the use of a single ground control centre in conjunction with ESA's ESTRACK ground station in Kiruna.
 The Launch and Early Orbit Phase (LEOP), as well as the Commissioning Phase, was supported for tracking, telemetry and telecommand by additional ESTRACK ground stations as well as Svalbard and Troll.